Feral Horses in Miller Creek

 This group will continue to explore potential options for managing the feral horses and provide staff with their recommendations.

-The County will engage the public on any potential recommendations sometime in the next few months, which will include a public open house highlighting the recommendations and providing residents with a chance to bring any questions or concerns to staff.
-The County is looking to hold the open house sometime in February or early March.
-Many considerations go into planning a public event, including participant schedules and venue availability.
+The County will engage the public on any potential recommendations sometime in the next few months, which will include a public event highlighting the recommendations and providing residents with a chance to bring any questions or concerns to staff.

 The county commissioners would then consider adopting the recommendations at one of their public meetings, which take place most Thursdays at 2 p.m.
 Information on future meetings will also be posted on this page.